Symptoms of the cold, flu, allergies and COVID can be similar. Here's how to spot the difference.

 We’ve all been there.
 You wake up with a sore throat, then come the aches and the congestion that feels like it may cause your head to explode.

 Is it a cold or allergies?
 Or something worse, like the flu — or even COVID-19?
 Should you see your healthcare provider, or just stay home and get rest?

-“While a cold and the flu have similar symptoms, the flu is much more severe and can result in serious health problems,” says Dr. Richard Martin, a family medicine physician at Geisinger Mt.
-Pleasant in Scranton.
+“While a cold and the flu have similar symptoms, the flu is much more severe and can result in serious health problems,” says Kevin Ly, MD, a family medicine physician at Geisinger Elysburg.
 "Add allergies and COVID-19, and it can be even more complex to know whether you should call your doctor or get a COVID test."

 What are the symptoms of a cold?